vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 Nebula Graph supports managing services with scripts or systemd.
-This topic will describe the two methods in detail.

 !!! enterpriseonly